UTNkar/documentation/content/infrastructure/glesys.md

 {{% notice info %}}

-The documentation below is outdated since 8/2 2019.
-The servers on glesys now use [certbot](/server_sofware/certbot) instead in the same way that all the other servers do.
+The documentation below is outdated since February 8th, 2019.
+The servers on glesys now use [certbot](/server_sofware/certbot) instead.

 {{% /notice %}}